cjcon90/country-quiz/README.md

   3. Hard (150,000+ population)
   4. Expert ()
       - The specific population numbers that determine the difficulty are not given in the app's About section, as this could reveal some of the in-game answers for the user.
-      - 'Easy' and 'Medium' mode are disabled for Oceania, as there is not enough countries with a population of 5,000,000+
+      - 'Easy' and 'Medium' modes are disabled for Oceania, as there is not enough countries with a population of 5,000,000+

 #### Game Functionality